-Or you may find it easier to print from this segmented pdf file.
+Here is another template.
 The diagram will print on 3 pages which you can tape together, as shown below on the right.

 For the fabric, you can use anything with some thickness and density to it, such as 3 layers of blizzard/thick fleece.
 Other suggestions have been felt or neoprene.

 Here's one that Nicole P-W shared with us, made with KAM snaps and 2 layers of blizzard fleece in 15 minutes!

 There are dozens of different animal shapes you can form.
 Here are some folding instructions provided by Amy Marsen.
 You can also visit these other sites: